 In fact, research has linked the nutrients in cranberries to a lower risk of urinary tract infection (UTI), the prevention of certain types of cancer, improved immune function, and decreased blood pressure.

-Cranberries in particular offer a range of health benefits.
-They are a good source of various vitamins and antioxidants.
+Cranberries provide a good source of various vitamins and antioxidants.

-Nowadays, the benefits of cranberries include the following:
+Some of the potential benefits of cranberries include the following: